Farrukhzad: The war with the Byzantines and the overthrow of Khosrow II

-Farrukhzad is first mentioned during the reign of Khosrow II, where he occupied high offices and according to the Iranian poet Ferdowsi was "so close to Khusrow II that none dared to approach him without his permission".
+Farrukhzad is first mentioned during the reign of Khosrow II, where he occupied high offices and according to the Iranian poet Ferdowsi was "so close to Khosrow II that none dared to approach him without his permission".
 In 626, Shahrbaraz and Farrukhzad's father and brother rebelled.
-In 627, Khosrow then sent Farrukhzad to negotiate with Shahbaraz, who was camping near the Sasanian capital of Ctesiphon.
+In 627, Khosrow then sent Farrukhzad to negotiate with Shahrbaraz, who was camping near the Sasanian capital of Ctesiphon.
 However, Farrukhzad secretly mutinied against Khosrow and joined Shahrbaraz.
 He then encouraged to remain undivided and not fear the fury of Khosrow.
 Furthermore, he also said that there were not any grandees (wuzurgan) who supported him.

 Khosrow, however, began suspecting Farrukhzad of treachery but kept it to himself, because he did not want to make the situation worse than it already was.
 At the same time, Farrukhzad was assembling more people who opposed Khosrow in order to stage a coup d'état.
 In 628, Farrukhzad freed Khosrow's eldest son Sheroe from prison and along with several feudal families of the Sasanian Empire, captured Ctesiphon and imprisoned Khosrow.
 Sheroe was then crowned as the new king and became known by his dynastic name of "Kavadh II".

 The feudal families which overthrew Khosrow included: Shahrbaraz, who represented the Mihran family; the House of Ispahbudhan represented by Farrukh Hormizd and his two sons Rostam Farrokhzad and Farrukhzad; the Armenian faction represented by Varaztirots II Bagratuni; and finally the Kanarangiyan faction represented by Kanadbak.
 Kavadh II thereafter ordered his vizier (wuzurg framadar) Piruz Khosrow to execute all his brothers and half-brothers, including Khosrow II's favorite son and heir Mardanshah.
 Three days later, Kavadh ordered Mihr Hormozd to execute his father.
 With the agreement of the nobles of the Sasanian Empire, Kavadh then made peace with the Byzantine emperor Heraclius.
 Furthermore, he also took all the properties of Farrukhzad and put him under arrest in Istakhr.